.

 UPDATE: 12 months after purchase the Discoverers ATR Still had plenty of thread left.
 Wish I kept track of how many kilometers they have covered!
 The tyres where rotated recently and I could tell that the newer ones where in the front.
 The initial tram lining returned and sensitivity to road imperfections where again immediately noticeable.
 It should disappear after the next interstate trip.

-Any images, trademarks, content, copyrights have been acknowledged and are held by their respective owners.
+Any images, trademarks, content, copyrights are held by their respective owners.